gitguder/css-graffiti-override-dumbo-web-career-040119/README.md

 ## Problem Statement

 Imagine that you are walking down the street, and you notice that there's a mural that has been painted over with various graffiti tags.
-In reality cleaning this up could be a challenging feat; however, in CSS, you have power to manipulate the DOM with just a line or two of code and to restore the mural to its original look!
+In reality submit cleaning this up could be a challenging feat; however, in CSS, you have power to manipulate the DOM with just a line or two of code and to restore the mural to its original look!
 In this lab, we've created a virtual wall.
 Using only